Allied Warships

 Please use this if you spot mistakes or want to improve this ships page.

-Noteable events involving Charles S. Sperry include:
+Notable events involving Charles S. Sperry include:

 28 Dec 1944

-USS Charles S. Sperry arrives at Ulithi.
+USS Charles S. Sperry arrived at Ulithi.

 30 Dec 1944